okfn/opendatasurvey/templates/aboutro.md

 <h3 id="getting-involved">How can I get more involved?</h3>

 <p>There are several ways to become involved.
 Everyone is welcome to make submissions, and to apply to become a Country Reviewer.
 The Open Data Index and Index is discussed in the community via this [discussion list](http://lists.okfn.org/mailman/listinfo/open-data-census), which is open for anyone to join.
 You can also privately email the Index Team at the Open Knowledge Foundation on <a href="mailto:index@okfn.org">index@okfn.org</a>.</p>

+<h3 id="code-reuse">Can I re-use the code of the Index?</h3>

+<p>Yes, the Open Data Index is open source and you can [fork the project on GitHub](https://github.com/okfn/opendatacensus).
+We encourage you, however, to propose any ideas on use of the code on the [Open Data Census discussion list](http://lists.okfn.org/mailman/listinfo/open-data-census), so that the community can weigh in &mdash; and we can collaborate.</p>

 <h3 id="learning-more">If you want to learn more about Open Data...</h3>